alanwalk/markdown-toc/README.md

 - Fix : Update on save is valid on other language

 ## Contributors
-rovest (Feature: insert anchor) zhiguang Wang(Fix: Recognised code to header list)
+- rovest (Feature: Insert anchor)
+- zhiguang Wang(Fix: Recognised code to header list)
+- jgroom33 (Fix: Codeblock error)
+- satokaz (Fix: Codeblock error)

 ## Question
 If you have any question, you can contact with me: